Home › The Event

 We extract events from prose at ingestion.
 The prose stays as the source of record, and the extracted event becomes the chunk you retrieve against.

-Define your atomic unit in 20 minutes
+Define your atomic unit in twenty minutes.

 Bring one domain.
 We name the event that is your chunk boundary and sketch its first schema on the call.